alamgir8/Fantasy-football-league/README.md

     8. I used  destructuring after getting value from props.

     9. I used conditional formatting or conditional rendering in TeamDetails component.

     10. I added navbar, some design and different name which is required for two bonus marks.

-    And finally i describe some feature in read this readme file which is also required..
+    And finally i describe some feature in this Readme file which is also required..

     !!!
-Please wait sometimes or click home because background image take some time to load (my internet speed is slow as it will be reason  for that but I recommend this issue as I faced)
+Please wait sometimes or click home because background image take some time to load (my internet speed is too slow as it will be reason  for that but I recommend this issue as I faced)

+    ...........................Thanks {&#128578;}...........................